bils/NBISweden/README.md

 # NBISweden
-Bils has renmaed to NBIS you will find the new repo here https://github.com/NBISweden
+Bils has renamed to NBIS you will find the new repo here https://github.com/NBISweden